philipross/philipross.github.io/_posts/2025-06-17-Retriggering-macOS-Onboarding.md

 To include the new policy within the macOS Onboarding list of actions, it needs to be added to the relevant settings within Jamf Pro.

-This image shows the _Visual Studio Code_ policy has been added into the macOS Onboarding list of actions, so it will now be included on any devices that haven't had the policy run already, when macOS Onboarding is re-triggered.
+This image shows the _Visual Studio Code_ policy has been added into the macOS Onboarding list of actions.
+As a result, it will now be included on any devices that haven't had the policy run already, when macOS Onboarding is re-triggered.

 ![Image of Jamf's macOS Onboarding configuration showing Visual Studio Code included in the list of actions](/assets/img/postImages/2025-06-17/01-Onboarding-configuration-modification.png)

-We can see that Visual Studio code didn't run when macOS Onboarding ran intially, as it wasn't included in the list of actions.<br>
+We can see that Visual Studio code didn't run when macOS Onboarding ran intially because it wasn't included in the list of actions.<br>

 <img src="/assets/img/postImages/2025-06-17/02-onboarding-previous-run.png" alt="Image showing macOS Onboarding running on a device and does not include Visual Studio Code in list of actions" width="500"/><br>

 #### 3. Create components to re-trigger macOS Onboarding

-In Jamf's [macOS Onboarding documentation](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/macOS_Onboarding.html), there's a section for [_excluding computers from macOS Onboarding_](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/macOS_Onboarding.html#ariaid-title2).
+In Jamf's macOS Onboarding documentation there's a section for [_excluding computers from macOS Onboarding_](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/macOS_Onboarding.html#ariaid-title2).

 This demonstrates that we can run a script on the devices where macOS Onboarding should not be triggered.
 By setting a specific key in a specific plist file, we can achieve this.